 - Tea Tree Oil.
-Tea tree oil is one of the first essential oils I was introduced to.
-My mom used tea tree oil for many different things when I was growing up.
-It’s great for infections* and great for cleaning!
-A few years ago we tested mold levels in our home and found we had some toxic mold, we found the cause, our bathroom was built wrong and water was getting behind the tile.
+Tea tree oil is one of the first essential oils I was introduced to, my mom used it a lot when I was a kid.
+Several years ago we tested mold levels in our home and found we had some toxic mold, we found the cause, our bathroom was built wrong and water was getting behind the tile.
 We had the bathroom redone but that wasn’t enough to kill all the mold so we also cleaned EVERYTHING in the house with a tea tree oil spray and retested, the results were great.
 The toxic mold was gone and the normal mold count was way down.
-It also makes a great disinfectant.
+I now use it in my daily shower spray to help keep mold out of my shower.

 - Lavender Oil.
 I love lavender just as a nice scent for my home but it’s also great for headaches, stress and trouble sleeping.
-You can make a fabric spray with lavender to spray on sheets to help relax you at night or diffuse it in your home when someone is stress or not feeling well.
+You can make a lavender linen spray to spray on sheets to help relax you at night or diffuse it in your home when someone is stress or not feeling well.
 Lavender also has antibacterial and antiviral qualities.
 It’s even thought to be anti-inflammatory.
-It can even be used to kill fleas*.
+It can even be used to kill fleas.

 - Peppermint Oil.
 Peppermint oil is a great holiday scent but I use it all year.
 Peppermint oil is a great way to keep mice away from your home.
-Just soak some cotton balls in peppermint oil and put them around your home or make a spray with some distilled water or vodka/grain alcohol, and spray it around your home.
-We don’t get mice in our home (let’s all hope it stays that way!) but when it gets cold we will sometimes find signs in our garage so we just spray our garage once a week or so and it really helps.
+Just soak some cotton balls in peppermint oil and put them around your home or mix it up in a spray bottle with some distilled water or vodka/grain alcohol, and spray it around your home.
+We don’t get mice in our home but when it gets cold we will sometimes find signs in our garage so we just spray our garage once a week or so and it really helps.
 I like this method because it doesn’t harm the mice and is more sanitary as you don’t have to deal with the mouse poop while trying to catch them.
 Peppermint oil is also good for opening up sinuses when diffused and great for headaches.

 Bonus- Eucalyptus oil is another great oil.
 I can’t use it because I’m allergic to it but this is a go-to oil for colds and flu for those that can use it.
 Eucalyptus is the ingredient in vapor rubs that help clear stuffy noses and is great for helping break up mucus.
 Be sure to add it to your collection.